abderahman856/ECS_Quran_translator_app/README.md

 #  **Local Development**

-Run the application locally with a production-like setup using containers.
+Run the application locally with a production_like setup using containers.

 ---